 25% of families in the Grand Rapids Public School system do not own a home computer.

 We aim to give people with barriers to employment a chance to expand their skill set under Comprenew’s guidance.
+Individuals with such barriers may include people with a history of mental or physical health issues, substance abuse, veterans, domestic violence survivors, teenage parents, refugees, and those with a lack of work experience, transportation, or child care arrangements.
 In partnership with a number of area agencies and organizations, this program provides at-risk members of the community the opportunity to learn more about computers and other electronics by aiding us in the recycling process.
-Program participants often have the opportunity for part or full-time employment with Comprenew.
-Members of our workforce experience program do not handle any data-containing devices.
+Members of our job-readiness program do not handle any data-containing devices.

 Nearly 30% of people living with disabilities in the state of Michigan are living below the national poverty line.

 Comprenew takes environmental education seriously in hopes to inspire the community to take actionable steps towards reducing electronic waste.
 We host school, church, and community groups in our facility where they can learn more about the electronics recycling process and the hazards of e-waste.

 Each U.S. family disposes of 400 iPhones worth of e-waste every year.